Mark Masterman-Sykes: Collector

 Sykes was famous as a bibliophile, and possessed a major private library, rich in editiones principes, incunabula, and Elizabethan poetry.
 There were manuscripts, including a copy of William Dugdale's Heraldic Visitation of York, 1665–1666.
 The editio princeps of Livy, by Arnold Pannartz and Konrad Sweynheim (Rome, 1469), with painted arms of the Borgia family, is the only copy on vellum extant, and after Sykes's death passed to Thomas Grenville who bequeathed it to the British Museum.
 A catalogue of the library was prepared by Henry John Todd.
+He also owned a Gutenberg Bible that is now in the Morgan Library.

 Sykes was a member of the Roxburghe Club, to which he presented a reprint of some of John Lydgate's poems in 1818.
 He also collected pictures, bronzes, coins, medals, and prints (with a complete set of Francesco Bartolozzi's engravings, comprising his proofs and etchings).
 All his collections were dispersed by sale in 1824.
 His library fetched nearly £10,000, and his pictures nearly £6,000.